 You Mixed-Up Siciliano, meant to be a vacation in time (it’s 1960 Rome) turns into a disaster when Rick and Sheilagh are targeted by an assassin.

 We like to think that Starfleet personnel are just brought in, and that the best people are always hired and there is very little effort behind that.
 To my mind, that never rang true.
 I think there was effort behind it.
 And I also think that, sometimes, it’s not the best person who gets hired.
 Just like real life.

-A lot of characters are based, in one way or another, on people I have known.
-But some are also based on animals.
+Pets inspire.
+A lot of my characters come from, in one way or another, people I have known.
+But some come from animals.